Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+Interpolate
+'''''''''''

-| **Interpolate**
+|

-| This command causes time-varying values to be interpolated between
-  panel values for the boundary condition currently being defined.
+This command causes time-varying values to be interpolated between panel values for the boundary condition currently being defined.
 This results in a smoother application of the time-varying function.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Interpolate

 Scaling Factor
 ^^^^^^^^^^^^^^